DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I found this artist through his really stellar performance on Colors and had to check it out.
-It&#x27;s a mixed bag, but you can tell SSIO is hungry.
+It&#x27;s a mixed bag, but you can tell SSIO is hungry. <br>
 About a quarter of the albums on this list are not primarily in English, but this album above others was especially hard to comprehend for me as it was so lyrically dense that cultural and liguistic differences between my experience as an American and him as a German complicated my understanding of what he was trying to say, even in the translated lyrics.
 I&#x27;m not going to go into specifics, but there are some comments about women in this album that were a bit over the line in terms of their sexism, yet they also felt extremely out of place compared to the rest of the album.
 I don&#x27;t think you need to know about the artist&#x27;s personal and political life in order to understand what they&#x27;re trying to say in their songs, in most cases. </p>
   </div>